-We thank Mark Miller and the Philadelphia Herpetological Society for the above posting.
+We thank Mark Miller and the Philadelphia Herpetological Society for the above posting on color development.

 The following four articles appeared in the "Box Turtle Research and Conservation Newsletter" (BTRCN) Just click on their titles to go directly to the article.
 Many thanks to Mark Miller and the Philadelphia Herp Society for their help in getting this fourth pdf on-line.
 We could not have done it without you!

 (Please note: This article takes a minute to load after clicking on it.)

 The following articles appeared in the "Turtle and Tortoise Newsletter" (TTN)